ntuininga/TaskManager/task_manager/ProjectPlan.md

 ## Bugs & Fixes
 - [x] Create new Task shouldn't require a category
 - [] ?
 Make Delete all Tasks refresh smoother (Not Reload)
+- [] Remove new task bottom sheet when task dialog opened